RogerTangos/blog/packages/personal-blog-lite/content/blog/what-and-why/index.md

 I've worked on the fringes of environmental activism for years.
 Among my projects, I started a well-reputed [Extinction Rebellion](https://xrscience.earth/) group, and worked with friends to [map inconsistencies methane leak reporting](http://lostleaks.csail.mit.edu/).

-Many of the skills that I've acquired through work and my personal life ([agile project management](https://en.wikipedia.org/wiki/Agile_software_development), data engineering and analysis, finance, and an ability to read scientific papers) can be helpful for causes that I care about.
-I'd like to make use of them in a way that doesn't contribute to the collapse of our world.
-Starting June 1st, I'm giving myself between 6 and 9 months to become a full time activist.
+Many of the skills that I've acquired through work and my personal life ([agile project management](https://en.wikipedia.org/wiki/Agile_software_development), data engineering and analysis, finance, and an ability to read scientific papers) can be helpful for causes that I care about. **I'd like to make use of my skills in a way that doesn't contribute to the collapse of our world.
+Starting June 1st, I'm giving myself between 6 and 9 months to become a full time activist.**

 # What I hope to accomplish

-Initially, I hope to join with a finance-savvy environmental group in the Netherlands, help on an existing campaign, and learn everything I can from them.
+**Initially, I hope to join with a finance-savvy environmental group**, help on existing campaigns, and learn everything I can from them.
 I have some ideas for campaigns of my own, but don't intend to launch them until I've done a good job for an existing campaign.

 Eventually, I hope to establish a new funding model for beneficial activism (This will be the topic of a later post.), while increasing capital costs for carbon-heavy companies and products.